microsoft/aurorabp-sample-data/docs/README.md

 While there are many ways to accomplish the construction of a baseline measurement, we provide two example approaches here, each with different objectives:

 1. **Calibration average values / Seated calibration average values** - to optimize for a consistent systolic BP value in the baseline measurements we average the features for the two calibration measurements $^*$ with the smallest difference in `sbp`.
-If fewer than two usable measurements exist to choose from, we took the features from the only usable measurement.
+If fewer than two usable measurements exist to choose from, we take the features from the only usable measurement.
-2. **Calibration closest values / Seated calibration closest values** - to optimize for a baseline measurement with the highest quality tonometric signal we choose single measurement of the two candidates from (1) with the highest number of valid features.
+2. **Calibration closest values / Seated calibration closest values** - to optimize for a baseline measurement with the highest quality tonometric signal we choose a single measurement of the two candidates from (1) with the highest number of valid features.

 In both cases, to better harmonize between the oscillometric and auscultatory protocols, the `sbp` and `dbp` values for all auscultatory synthetic measurements are taken directly from the primary observer (i.e., `primary_systolic` and `primary_diastolic` in `measurements_auscultatory.tsv`) for that synthetic measurement.